Damon Bailey: College career

 Bailey was a four-year starter for Bob Knight and the Indiana Hoosiers from 1990 to 1994.
-In Bailey's first three seasons (1990–93), he and the Hoosiers posted 87 victories, the most by any Big Ten team in a three-year span, breaking the mark of 86 set by Knight's Indiana teams of 1974–76.
-Teams from these three seasons spent all but two of the 53 poll weeks in the top 10, and 38 of them in the top 5.
-They captured two Big Ten crowns in 1990–91 and 1992–93, and during the 1991–92 season reached the Final Four.
-During the 1992–93 season, the 31–4 Hoosiers finished the season at the top of the AP Poll, but were defeated by Kansas in the Elite Eight.

 Teammates from this era included Greg Graham, Pat Graham, All-American Alan Henderson, and 1993 National Player of the Year Calbert Cheaney.
 With such talented teammates around him, Bailey largely served as a role player, averaging 11.3 points per game his first three years.
-Nevertheless, Indiana's athletic offices got more requests for paraphernalia and autographs for Bailey than any of the team's other stars, including Cheaney.

 In his senior season, 1993–94, with many of the team's previous stars having graduated, Bailey served as the team's leader.
 In a game on December 4, 1993, in the Indiana–Kentucky rivalry, UK was ranked number one in the nation, but Indiana upset the Wildcats.
 Bailey hit 16-of-19 free throws (record for a single game) to score 29 points.
 Bailey's performance in the upset earned him a spot on the cover of Sports Illustrated, which has since become an iconic image among Indiana fans.
 The Hoosiers finished the season 21–9 overall, 12–6 in the Big Ten (3rd), and advanced to the NCAA Sweet 16.

-Bailey finished sixth on Indiana's all-time scoring list with 1,741 points.
-He averaged 13.2 points, 3.5 rebounds and 3.6 assists per game for his career.
-He also garnered a third-team All-American award and a first-team All-Big Ten award.